nikitakuchur/scalable-online-chat/chat-gateway/README.md

 # Chat Gateway
-This application is responsible for rate limiting and routing client's requests to other application.
+This application is responsible for rate limiting and routing clients' requests to other application.

 ## Technologies Used